-$\underline{\textbf{Characteristics of Tranche A}}{\textbf{Casablanca Stock Exchange}} \text{ (fixed rate, 10-year maturity, in fine principal repayment, listed on the Casablanca Stock Exchange)}$
+Characteristics of Tranche A (fixed rate, 10-year maturity, in fine principal repayment, listed on the Casablanca Stock Exchange)

 Nature of securities Subordinated bonds listed on the Casablanca Stock Exchange, dematerialized by registration in an account with the financial intermediaries authorized and approved for the operations of the central custodian (Maroclear).
-Legal form Bearer bond Tranche ceiling MAD 120,000,000 Maximum number of securities to be issued 1,200 subordinated bonds Nominal value per unit MAD 100,000 Issue price At par, 100% of the nominal value, i.e. MAD 100,000 Repayment price At par, 100% of the nominal value, i.e. MAD 100,000 Loan maturity 10 years Subscription period From 12/08/2021 to 12/15/2021 inclusive Dividend date 12/23/2021 Maturity date 12/23/2031 Allocation method French auction with priority given to tranches A and B (fixed rate, with in fine principal repayment), then to tranches C and D (annually revisable rate, with in fine principal repayment) Face interest rate The face interest rate will be determined in reference to the 10-year rate determined from the reference rate curve of the secondary market of Treasury Bills as it will be published by Bank Al Maghrib on December 2, 2021.
+Legal form Bearer bond Tranche ceiling MAD 160,000,000 Maximum number of securities to be issued 1,600 subordinated bonds Nominal value per unit MAD 100,000 Issue price At par, 100% of the nominal value, i.e. MAD 100,000 Repayment price At par, 100% of the nominal value, i.e. MAD 100,000 Loan maturity 10 years Subscription period From 09/26/2022 to 10/03/2022 inclusive Dividend date 10/13/2022 Maturity date 10/13/2032 Allocation method French auction with priority given to tranches A and B (fixed rate, with in fine principal repayment), then to tranches C and D (annually revisable rate, with in fine principal repayment) Face interest rate Fixed rate The face interest rate will be determined in reference to the 10- year rate determined from the reference rate curve of the secondary market of Treasury Bills as it will be published by Bank Al Maghrib on September 20, 2022.
 This rate will be increased by a risk premium comprised between 70 and 90 basis points.
 In case the 10-year Treasury Bill rate is not directly observable on the curve, the determination of the reference rate by CFG Bank will be made by the method of linear interpolation using the two points framing the full 10-year maturity (actuarial basis).
-The reference rate and the face interest rates will be published by CFG Bank on its website on December 2, 2021, in a newspaper of legal announcements on December 3, 2021, and will be notified to the Casablanca Stock Exchange.
-Risk premium CFG Bank on its website on December 2, 2021, in a newspaper of legal announcements on December 3, 2021, and will be notified to
+The reference rate and the face interest rates will be published by CFG Bank on its website on September 21, 2022, in a newspaper of legal announcements on September 22, 2022, and will be notified to the Casablanca Stock Exchange.
+Risk premium Between 70 and 90 basis points Interests Interest will be paid annually on the anniversary of the date of the loan, i.e. on October 13 of each year.
+Payment shall be made on the same day or on the first business day following October 13 if that day is not a business day.
+Interest on the subordinated bonds will cease to accrue from the date on which the principal is redeemed by CFG Bank.
+No deferral of interest will be available in connection with this Transaction.